Read Fees, Taxes, and Surcharges of Global IT Communications, Inc.

 Cost Recovery Fee

-The Cost Recovery Fee is an aggregated monthly, percentage based charge assessed on customers’ interstate and international telecommunications services charges, (including Voice-over-Internet-Protocol (VOIP) service) assessed by the Company to recover costs incurred by GLOBAL IT to comply with federally-imposed requirements including, but not limited to, compliance and reporting obligations associated with network outages, revenue reporting, customer proprietary network information (CPNI) requirements, unrecompensed law enforcement intercept obligations, and company-specific local number portability; and state-imposed requirements related to tangible personal property taxes (not including the taxes themselves).
+The Cost Recovery Fee is a pass-through, aggregated monthly, percentage-based charge assessed on customers’ interstate and international telecommunications services charges, (including Voice-over-Internet-Protocol (VOIP) service) assessed by the Company to recover costs incurred by service providers to GLOBAL IT to comply with federally-imposed requirements including, but not limited to, compliance and reporting obligations associated with network outages, revenue reporting, customer proprietary network information (CPNI) requirements, UN-recompensed law enforcement intercept obligations, and company-specific local number portability; and state-imposed requirements related to tangible personal property taxes (not including the taxes themselves).

 Property Tax Allotment Fee